-As a founding partner at Capstan Tax Strategies, Bruce works closely with commercial real estate owners, investors, and accounting firms to provide practical, creative and client-specific solutions.
-Bruce is well-versed in engineering-based tax strategies, guiding clients through the long-established benefits of cost segregation while introducing the new opportunities now possible under the Tax Cuts and Jobs Act and the CARES Act.
+In his role as Partner at Capstan Tax Strategies, Bruce works closely with commercial real estate owners, investors, and accounting firms to provide practical, creative and client-specific solutions.
+Bruce is well-versed in engineering-based tax strategies, guiding clients through the long-established benefits of cost segregation while introducing newer opportunities now possible under current legislation, including the recent Inflation Reduction Act of 2022.

-Bruce has a particular interest in energy-efficient building incentives and sustainability, and he has earned the Association of Energy Engineers’ CEM credential, which testifies to both his proficiency and integrity.
+Bruce has a particular interest in energy-efficient building incentives and sustainability.
 As an engineer with significant experience in cost segregation, energy consulting, and capital improvement projects, Bruce understands the importance of leveraging fixed assets to enhance cash flow and meet business needs.
-Over the last 30 years, Bruce has focused on helping clients achieve operational efficiencies to increase cash flow.
+Over the last 30+ years, Bruce has focused on helping clients achieve operational efficiencies to increase cash flow.
 In the last decade alone, Bruce has overseen the delivery of thousands of cost segregation studies and personally completed hundreds of assessments spanning a wide variety of property types.

-Bruce has served as a guest lecturer on the subject of cost segregation at Temple University and Baruch College, and spoken for professional organizations including NAIOP, FEA, and CCIM.
-He has also presented several times at AICPA’s Construction and Real Estate Conference and regularly presents at many state CPA Society events.
+Bruce has served as a guest lecturer about cost segregation at Temple University and Baruch College, and is a frequent speaker for professional organizations including AICPA and CCIM.
+His popular webinars can also be found on respected industry platforms such as CPA Academy and myCPE.
 Bruce tailors each presentation to the unique needs of the audience, and communicates fluidly with groups of all sizes and backgrounds.
-Bruce has also been a featured presenter at the Association of Energy Engineers’ annual Globalcon event, where he has highlighted Capstan’s ability to blend savings with sustainability.
+Bruce has also been a featured presenter at the Association of Energy Engineers’ annual Globalcon events, where he has highlighted Capstan’s ability to blend savings with sustainability.